ftpsolutions/gosnmp-python/README.md

 * gopy doesn't like Go interfaces; so make sure you don't have any public (exported) interfaces
     * this includes a struct with a public property that may eventually lead to an interface
     * e.g. Session.snmp is private (because that object leads to gosnmp which has interfaces)
-* I've left the GIL handling in potentially blocking call (for performance on the Python side);
-  it doesn't seem to be used by PyPy and has odd behaviour with Python depending on the version, you may want to remove it altogether or try and make it work properly (if you use Python).

 #### Example Go RPCSession usage (simple session ID, calls return JSON)